 One night, as I was scrolling through a university website, looking through postgraduate courses.
 My attention was immediately caught by the ‘tuition fee’ section.
-In fact, it stopped me in my tracks, completely and instead got me thinking… Do I really want to get myself into more debt to continue my education?
+In fact, it stopped me in my tracks completely and instead got me thinking… Do I really want to get myself into more debt to continue my education?
 Should I just get a job?
-And ultimately, Why aren’t universities free?
+And ultimately, why aren’t universities free?

 But first, we have to consider why we pay for university.
 According to Barr, N. (2003), higher education should be funded because it “helps the society.”
 The fees allow universities to build better facilities for students and staff.
 More funds also mean that they can offer generous salaries to attract a higher caliber of lecturers.
-Moreover, universities could use this money for research and help the country to develop.
+Moreover, universities could use this money for research to help the country to develop.

 Sure, they are all valid points, however there are also intelligent and hardworking students who are poor.
 Thus, having difficulty supporting their families.
 This leads us to our question: if they struggle to help pay household bills, how can they pay university fees? …delayed debt of course!